vuongducphuong/documentation/content/applications/websites/livechat.rst

 .. image:: livechat/managing-chat-responses.png
    :align: center
-   :alt: View of the discuss application with a message sent through live chat in Odoo.
+   :alt: View of the discuss application with a message sent through live chat in Leansoft.

 Click on a conversation in the left panel to select it.
 This will open the conversation.
 From this view, an operator can participate in the chat the same as they would in the normal chat window.